apache/flink-connector-prometheus/flink-connector-prometheus/README.md

 The behaviour of the sink, when an unrecoverable error happens while writing to Prometheus remote-write endpoint, is configurable.

+The possible behaviors are:

+* `FAIL`: throw a `PrometheusSinkWriteException`, causing the job to fail.
+* `DISCARD_AND_CONTINUE`: log the reason of the error, discard the offending request, and continue.

 There are 3 error conditions:

-1. Prometheus returns a non-retriable error response (i.e. any `4xx` status code except `429`)
+1. Prometheus returns a non-retriable error response (i.e. any `4xx` status code except `429`).
+Default: `DISCARD_AND_CONTINUE`.
-2. Prometheus returns a retriable error response (i.e. `5xx` or `429`) but the max retry limit is exceeded
+2. Prometheus returns a retriable error response (i.e. `5xx` or `429`) but the max retry limit is exceeded.
+Default: `FAIL`.
-3. The http client fails to complete the request, for an I/O error
+3. The http client fails to complete the request, for an I/O error.
+Default: `FAIL`.

-The default behavior of the sink, for all these three error conditions, is to `FAIL`: throw a `PrometheusSinkWriteException`, causing the job to fail.

-Optionally, for each of these error conditions independently, the sink can be configured to `DISCARD_AND_CONTINUE`: " log, discard the offending request and continue".

 The error handling behaviors can be configured when creating the instance of the sink, as shown in this snipped: